LAST UPDATED ON July 5, 2023

 Help Scout’s simple setup means you can be up and running in about an hour.
 They also have weekly product classes and access to their support team 24/6.

 Though Help Scout is easy to use and simple to set up, it’s still a very robust tool.
-For example, their shared inbox is useful for basic support, but it can be made even more beneficial using workflows.
-That type of flexibility means Help Scout is able to fit needs for the long haul.
+For example, their shared inbox is useful for basic support, but it can be made even more beneficial using workflow automation.
+That type of flexibility means Help Scout can fit needs for the long haul.

 Pros: